 Good communication is absolutely vital.
-Key workers will ring home for a general catch up once a week.
-In addition, we will also inform you if your child has been involved in any significant incidents each day.
-Some children have Home-School Books, some families request emails.
-The frequency and type of communication can be discussed with the keyworker.
+School staff will inform you if your child has been involved in any significant incidents each day.
 The Pastoral Care Team is available to discuss, via telephone, any issues or concerns that arise, either at school or at home.
 Parents/Carers are encouraged to attend meetings, Termly Celebration Days, Sports Day and any other events that we hold.
 Each term you will receive a written report highlighting academic and personal progress.